Your Christmas Sweater May Not Be So Jolly for the Planet

 Christmas sweaters first hit the market in the 1950s (back then, they were called jingle bell sweaters), and over the following decades, they went in and out of fashion.
 But right now, they’re largely seen as a wholesome, nostalgic, joyful addition to the holiday season.
 The uglier, the better.
 There’s just one problem: After the festive season, they often end up in the trash.

 The trend for ugly Christmas jumpers doesn’t seem to be slowing down — even fast fashion is getting in on the act.
-At the time of writing, a quick search for “Christmas sweater” on the Shein website brings up 15 pages of results (not just for adults, but for kids and companion animals, too).
+At the time of writing, a quick search for “Christmas sweater” on the Shein website brings up 40 pages of results — up from 15 pages last year.

 Christmas sweaters, but make them sustainable.